SahilChachra/SahilChachra/README.md

 💻 &nbsp;Deep Learning Engineer at Data Annotation Studio, Autonomous Vehicle Strategic Initiative, TCS.\
 💻 &nbsp;Former Intern at Regional Remote Sensing Centre, ISRO.\
-🎓 &nbsp;Completed my Bachelors of Technology in Computer Sciene & Engineering in 2021.\
+🎓 &nbsp;Completed my Bachelors of Technology in Computer Science & Engineering in 2021.\
 🌱 &nbsp;Working in the field of deep learning mainly focusing on computer vision.\
 💬 &nbsp;Feel free to reach out to me for projects, or just for some interesting discussion.